Blog

 After you have assembled a team of developers, validated your e-learning platform idea, and created a business plan, you’ll need to develop a prototype and test it on early adopters (first users of the platform).

 A Minimum Viable Product (MVP) is an early version of your product with basic functionality, which is created to collect maximum feedback from users in early stages and help developers fine-tune a product to their e-learning niche.
+Your MVP should include the basics needed to validate the platform concept and ensure users can experience the core value of your offering.
 Startups with little initial funds can also acquire investors by demonstrating the results of their prototype performance.

 From here, you will need to get into a feedback loop, where you roll out enhanced versions of a product, gather user feedback, and adjust accordingly.